qubyte/sentimentPeeps/README.md

+This repository is not maintained and the code and API calls to twitter outdated.

 # Sentiment Peeps

 This repo contains a small demo of Server Sent Events.
 These turned out to be trivial to implement,